 The “metalcasting focus” is a partnership between EPA’s ENERGY STAR program, the American Foundry Society, and metalcasting companies to improve energy efficiency within their operations.
 Tools are available here to help improve manufacturing energy efficiency, save money, and reduce greenhouse gas emissions.

 Metalcasters can get started on a path of saving energy by using the ENERGY STAR Guidelines for Energy Management to build an energy management program, and then work within this metalcasting focus to learn best practices from the industry.
 If you are a metalcaster who wants to get involved in your industry’s efforts to save energy, contact email@example.com.

-Several plant EPIs are under development for iron foundries, investment steel and carbon/alloy steel.
-When complete, these EPIs will enable metalcasters to assess how efficiently a plant uses energy, relative to similar plants in the U.S. The EPI will provide a plant a 1 - 100 ENERGY STAR score for a quick understanding of how the plant is performing.
+Use the casting plant EPIs to assess how efficiently a plant uses energy, relative to similar plants in the U.S. The 1 - 100 ENERGY STAR score enables a quick understanding of how a plant is performing.
 Plants receiving a score of 75 or higher are eligible to earn ENERGY STAR certification.

 Plant energy guide